 TTU Office of Student Financial Aid

-Off campus housing is plentiful with apartments and rental houses ranging from $500 to $800, depending on size, location, and degree of furnishing.
+Off campus housing is plentiful in Lubbock and Amarillo with apartments and rental houses ranging from $500 to $900, depending on size, location, and degree of furnishing.
 Additional information is available by writing to: Student Association, Texas Tech University, P.O.
 Box 42032, Lubbock, Texas 79409.
 A guide to apartments and rental units will be sent on request.
 The Red Tape Cutting Center, located in the University Center, maintains a broad listing of rental, sales and roommate possibilities.
-The local newspaper is online at http://www.lubbockonline.com